 In South Australia you are spoiled with plenty of easy to reach beaches.
-Glenelg, Adelaide’s main metropolitan beach, is just a 15-minute drive from Flinders Bedford Park.
-In other good news, it’s usually quite a few degrees cooler at the coast and beaches than the inner city or suburbs.
-Rejoice.
+Glenelg, Adelaide’s main metropolitan beach, is just a 15-minute drive from Flinders Bedford Park campus.
+Additionally the temperature is usually quite a few degrees cooler at the coast and beaches than the inner city or suburbs.
 Other popular and accessible metropolitan beaches include Brighton, Henley, Grange and Semaphore.

 With an enviable Mediterranean climate, Adelaide average summer (December to February) temperatures are around 29°C, interspersed with heat spells of 39°C+.

-But be very aware of the water conditions.
+It’s important to be very aware of the water conditions.
 You need to be a competent swimmer and only swim on patrolled beaches, between the flags (learn more here).
-Surf Life Saving Australia provide this literally lifesaving service.
-You can, and should, discover more about beach safety via their website here.
+Surf Life Saving Australia provide this literally lifesaving service – discover more about beach safety via their website here.

 Hit the local pool

 Adelaide has a variety of public swimming pools, in the city and suburbs.
-Safer than swimming at the beach, these provide immediate respite from the heat, for a small fee.
+Safer than swimming at the beach with staff on duty, these provide immediate respite from the heat, for a small fee.
 You can even take swimming lessons – a life skill recommended for living in Australia.

 Adelaide Aquatic Centre – Fitzroy Terrace & Jeffcott Road, Adelaide